wp-statistics/wp-statistics/readme.txt

 The admin manual is installed as part of the plugin, simply go to Statistics->Manual to view it.
 At the top of the page will also be two icons that will allow you to download it in either ODT or HTML formats.

 = What do I do if the plug does not work? =
-Disable / Enable the plugin.
+Disable then enable the plugin.
 You may also want to try removing and re-installing it as well.
-If it is still not working, please open a new support thread on the [WordPress support forums](http://wordpress.org/support/plugin/wp-statistics).
+If it is still not working, please open a new support thread on the [WordPress support forums](https://wordpress.org/support/plugin/wp-statistics).

 = All visitors are being set to unknown for their location? = Make sure you've downloaded the GeoIP database and the GeoIP code is enabled.